Towards relativistic generalization of collapse models

 where $\hat{\varphi}(x) := \hat{\varphi}_{+}(x)+\hat{\varphi}_{-}(x)$, with

-Even though such an initial state is not Lorentz invariant, it serves the purpose of demonstrating that a Lorentz invariant non-Markovian noise is free of the problems of its Markovian counterpart, which is well-known to have a $\delta(\mathbf{0})$ divergence, independently of the choice of the initial state (cf.~Appendix~\ref{App:AppendixB}).
+Even though such an initial state is not Lorentz invariant, it serves the purpose of demonstrating that a Lorentz invariant non-Markovian noise is free of the problems of its Markovian counterpart, which is well-known to have a $\delta(\mathbf{0})$ divergence, independently of the choice of the initial state (c.f.~Appendix \ref{App:AppendixB}).

 The application of Eq.~\eqref{eq.InitialState} to Eq.~\eqref{eq.E2} provides the following simple expressions: